 The previously theoretical Higgs boson is an elementary particle that plays a crucial role in endowing particles with mass.
-It is a quantum — a particle manifestation — of the Higgs field, a field that permeates the entire Universe.
+It is a quantum — a particle manifestation — of the Higgs field, a field that permeates the entire universe.
 Every massive particle couples to this field to some degree, and it is this coupling that gives the particle mass.
-In a Universe without mass, particles would bounce around aimlessly at light speed — there would be no galaxies, no planets, and no human beings.
+In a universe without mass, particles would bounce around aimlessly at light speed — there would be no galaxies, no planets, and no human beings.

 While fundamental to matter, the Higgs boson has remained undetected for so long for good reason.
 Once it forms through particle collisions in the Large Hadron Collider (LHC) it only exists for a billionth of a billionth of a billionth of a second before rapidly decaying through a series of unstable particles.
 So how do we know it was ever there in the first place?
 Particle physicists record the end results in order to reconstruct the entire particle cascade.

 This may seem like a daunting task, but it can be done.
 Particle physicists first calculate the expected background, or the total signal from decays due to currently known particles.
 If there is an excess signal above this background, at a specific energy, this indicates a new particle that wasn’t included in the expected calculations (and thanks to Einstein, this energy also indicates the mass of the particle).

 Particle physics follows certain statistical laws.
-The decay path that the Higgs boson (as well as any other particle) follows is known within a certain margin of error.
+The decay path the Higgs boson (as well as any other particle) follows is known within a certain margin of error.
 We have to account for this error in order to evaluate our results correctly.
 The background we observe from particle decays follows certain probabilities, but they’re still random decays.
 To find the Higgs, we “assume” that it isn’t there, and calculate what we expect to see.
 Then we look for a deviation from what we expected strong enough to disprove our initial assumption.

 Last December, CERN announced a few preliminary results (see a previous astrobite).
 The ATLAS experiment detected a slight excess above the expected background energy at 126 GeV.
-The significance of this result was 2.5 sigma, or 98% confidence.
+The significance of this result was 2.5-sigma, or a confidence level of 98 percent.
 The CMS experiment noted an excess energy at 127 GeV.
-This significance was smaller at 1.9 sigma, or a confidence level of 94%.
+This significance was smaller at 1.9-sigma, or a confidence level of 94 percent.
 The results from December were promising, but with such low confidence levels were not final.
 A definitive answer required more data … data that we finally have.

 Without Further Ado … The Higgs boson!

-This excess energy is certainly the discovery of a new particle!
+This excess energy is certainly the discovery of a new particle.
 And the energy it is located at matches our predictions for the Higgs boson.
 This $10 billion effort involving 6,000 researchers and a 26 km underground tunnel has finally seen the footprint of the Higgs boson.
-It is an incredible triumph where experiment proves theory true, and is the first step in truly understanding the concept of mass in the Universe.
-It is but one example of the potential we have to understand the vast complexities of the Universe driven by pure curiosity.
+It is an incredible triumph where experiment proves theory true, and is the first step in truly understanding the concept of mass in the universe.
+It is but one example of the potential we have to understand the vast complexities of the universe driven by pure curiosity.